yhcharles/pracode/README.md

 - pick a question, generate a local file with default code
 - test your solution in local file, with customizable test cases
 - submit your solution

+# TODO

+performance:
+- make the request for test result concurrent
+- optimize all the network request, maybe asyncio?

+ux:
+- better formatted, detailed submission result
+- better looking refer to the `leetcode-cli` project
+- more programming languages
+- more websites